Zakir Hasan (cricketer, born 1998): International career

 In February 2018, Zakir was named in Bangladesh's Twenty20 International (T20I) squad for their series against Sri Lanka.
 He made his T20I debut for Bangladesh against Sri Lanka on 15 February 2018.

 In August 2018, Zakir was one of twelve debutants to be selected for a 31-man preliminary squad for Bangladesh ahead of the 2018 Asia Cup.

 In December 2018, he was named in Bangladesh's team for the 2018 ACC Emerging Teams Asia Cup.
 In November 2019, he was named in Bangladesh's squad for the 2019 ACC Emerging Teams Asia Cup in Bangladesh.
 Later the same month, he was selected to play for the Rangpur Rangers in the 2019–20 Bangladesh Premier League, and he was named in Bangladesh's squad for the men's cricket tournament at the 2019 South Asian Games.
 The Bangladesh team won the gold medal, after they beat Sri Lanka by seven wickets in the final.

 On 14 December 2022, during India tour of Bangladesh, he made his Test debut against India and on 17 December he scored his maiden Test century of his career while batting in the second innings of first Test.
-He became fourth Bangladesh player to score a century on test debut.
+He became fourth Bangladesh player to score a century on Test debut.

+In August 2024, he was selected in Bangladesh's test squad for the two-match series against Pakistan.